tkn-tub/ns3-gym/doc/manual/source/lte-testing.rst

 The test vectors are obtained by an Octave script that applies the described algorithm.
 The unit test program checks that the SINR calculation in uplink is performed correctly in the :cpp:class:`ns3::LtePhy` interface.
 It implements this interface in the :cpp:class:`ns3::LteTestUePhy` test class.

+The test passes if the calculated values are equal to the test vector within a tolerance of :math:`10^{-7}`.
+The tolerance is meant to account for the approximation errors typical of floating point arithmetic.

 System Tests